NathanLouth/Kiosk/README.md

     --url X
         Specify the URL to display in kiosk mode.
 Encloses the URL in quotes.
 (Default New Tab Page)

-    --auto-refresh X
-        Enable auto refresh X should be a number in seconds (300 refresh every 5 minutes) (Default is disabled)

     --auto-update
         Update system weekly